WuTheFWasThat/ManufactoriaLang/README.md

 ManufactoriaLang
 ================

-This is a Java 8 interpreter for the esolang Manufactoria.
+This contains Java 8 and NodeJS implementations of the esolang Manufactoria.

 esolangs page: http://esolangs.org/wiki/Manufactoria